pustota-theme/pustota.nvim/README.md

 - Distraction-free, minimalist aesthetic
 - Consistent and calm color palette
 - Treesitter-powered syntax highlighting
-- Great for Python, Rust, Elixir, Lua, Dockerfile, YAML, and more
+- Great for Python, Rust, Elixir, Lua and more
 - Closely matches the original VSCode theme (behavior for untested languages may vary)

+## Tested languages
+- Python
+- Rust
+- Elixir
+- Lua
+- JSON
+- Dockerfile
+- YAML

 ## Installation
 For the best experience, ensure you have Treesitter installed and highlighting enabled.